kelaiya/FindYourFavPet/README.md

 * Allow the user to favoritize any octocats.
 * Can see all the octocats that they favoritize.

+## Technologies used

+* React, Redux, Express, Sequelize and Javascript.
 ## Start

 * `npm install`